opennms-forge/onms-k8s-poc/README.md

 ## Requirements

+### Local

+* Have `kubectl` installed on your machine.

+* Have `helm` version 3 installed on your machine.

 ### For Kubernetes

-* A single instance of OpenNMS Core (backend) for centralized monitoring.
+* A single instance of OpenNMS Core (backend) for centralized monitoring running ALEC in standalone mode.
   OpenNMS doesn't support distributed mode, meaning the `StatefulSet` cannot have more than one replica.

 * Multiple instances of read-only OpenNMS UI (frontend).